ningg/ningg.github.com/_posts/blog/2014-10-17-flume-user-guide.md

 	# set channel for sink
 	agent_foo.sinks.hdfs-sink-1.channel = mem-channel-1

-This will make the events flow from avro-AppSrv-source to hdfs-Cluster1-sink through the memory channel mem-channel-1.
-When the agent is started with the weblog.config as its config file, it will instantiate that flow.
+This will make the events flow from `avro-AppSrv-source` to `hdfs-Cluster1-sink` through the memory channel `mem-channel-1`.
+When the agent is started with the `weblog.config` as its config file, it will instantiate that flow.

 ###Configuring individual components